-Galway is Ireland’s most famous City after Dublin, however, it’s much smaller in size than Dublin so it’s a lot easier to navigate and get a good feel for in a small amount of time.
-It’s full of colourful buildings, plenty of local Irish Pubs and is situated on the water.
+Galway is Ireland’s most famous City after Dublin, however, it’s much smaller in size than Dublin so it’s a lot easier to navigate and get a good feel for in a small amount of time so it should be on your Ireland itinerary.
+Galway is full of colourful buildings, plenty of local Irish Pubs and is situated on the water.
 There are street performers day and night giving you a taste of traditional Irish music and generally, its just a good craic!

 I stayed overnight in Galway and I’m really glad I got to see Galway in the evening and in the day time because it seems like a different city when it gets dark.
 If you want a place to go out for some drinks on the West Coast of Ireland and for a few Guinness’s, Galway is the place to go and stay for a night or two.